 Although students could not earn a degree in library science until almost three decades later, library education began at the University of North Carolina at Chapel Hill in 1904 when Dr. Louis Round Wilson began offering summer school classes.

 In 1929, just as the new library building was finished on UNC's campus, Wilson wrote an article on the “Library in Modern Education,” saying:

 As part of the program of social welfare now being worked out at Chapel Hill, a library school is needed, where librarians, like lawyers and doctors and teachers, may secure expert professional training.
 With its magnificent new building as a laboratory for the school, such an institution would not only be in harmony with the program on which the University has embarked, it would offer opportunity through the sending out of trained librarians for the South to tap the vast reservoir of human knowledge.

 The UNC School of Library Science opened at Chapel Hill in the fall of 1931 with a class of 37 students and five faculty members, including Dr. Wilson.
-The Carnegie Corporation provided a $100,000 grant to enable the school to operate for three years and make permanent its conditional accreditation from the American Library Association.
+The Carnegie Corporation provided a $100,000 grant to enable the School to operate for three years and make permanent its conditional accreditation from the American Library Association (ALA).

 In 1987, recognizing the growing importance of the study of information use and management, the faculty voted to revise the curriculum and change the School's name to become the UNC School of Information and Library Science (SILS).

 Explore our history in more detail by reading short biographies of our deans and directors, scrolling through the timeline, or clicking to a specific time period linked below.

 - Louis Round Wilson becomes University Librarian, a position he would hold for 31 years.

 - The University offers its first courses in library science during the summer terms, for a five dollar fee.
 Students who completed the course received a certificate

 - The University offers courses in library science during regular school term.